 - Mayo Clinic Jacksonville-Volunteers in Medicine Jacksonville patients who are identified as needing further diagnostic procedures and treatment for breast cancer are referred to the Mayo Clinic in Jacksonville, where they receive a full treatment regimen free of charge.
 In addition, Mayo clinic pays for all our reference tests.

-- The Sulzbacher Clinic- We are in a dental clinic partnership with The Sulzbacher Clinic whereby we utilize their very modern dental clinic facilities at night after their clinic has closed.
+- The Sulzbacher Clinic- We are in a dental clinic partnership with The Sulzbacher Clinic.
+We refer our patients to The Sulzbacher Clinic where we have negotiated rates.

-- First Coast Cardiovascular provides cardiac diagnostic procedures free of charge.
+- First Coast Cardiovascular provides cardiac diagnostic procedures free of charge to our patients.

 - Outside Providers-Other patients needing additional diagnostic procedures or treatments not covered by Volunteers in Medicine Jacksonville are referred to one or more of our providers for free or reduced fee services.

-- Elite Imaging provides mammograms and ultrasound services for our patients at reduced costs to us and provides other radiology procedures at a reduced rate to our patients.
+- Akumin/Elite Imaging provides mammograms and ultrasound services for our patients at reduced costs to us and provides other radiology procedures at a reduced rate to our patients.

 - Women’s Center of Jacksonville – we have a Memo of Understanding to provide follow up care to victims of sexual assault.